Balyakalasakhi: Literary significance and criticism

-The first half of the story, dealing with childhood and adolescence is pleasant, delightfully told.
-The latter half is grim and filled with sorrow.
-Yet, it tells about the hope that people living in near poverty have about their future.
-They accumulate their dreams and keep their most secret sweet desires to themselves and go on with the hard grind of daily life, struggling to eke out a living.
+The first half of the story, dealing with childhood and adolescence is written in a pleasant tone.
+The latter half is written in a sorrowful tone.
+It tells about the hope that people living in near poverty have about their future.
+They accumulate their dreams and keep their desires to themselves and go on with the hard grind of daily life, struggling to eke out a living.

 The lightness of narrative style disguises an undercurrent of poignancy.
 Even in the moments of utter grief, the author cannot let go of humour.
 Intense tragedy is dished out as if it were something meant to make the readers laugh.

 The novel talks about love in its truest, sincerest form; yet that very kind of love goes unfulfilled.
 The lovers have to face harsh reality of life, they have to go through hell, and even worse, separation, but all their sacrifice fetches no rewards.
 As M. P. Paul suggests in his foreword to the book, Jeevithathil Ninnum Oru Aedu, it is a page torn from life, bleeding at its edges.

 The novel has been translated in to several Indian and Global languages, including English by R E Asher and Achamma Coilparampil Chandrasekharan.
 The Arabic version also came out last year, rendered by Suhail Abdul Hakeem Wafy, published by Arabic Scientific Publishers, Lebanon.